 Wear Yellow Day was started to raise money and awareness for people with cystic fibrosis, so if you’d like to get involved then please wear something yellow, share your yelfie using #cfyelfie on Twitter, Facebook or Instagram and then challenge your friends and family to do the same.

 If you are able to make a donation too then please text Yellow to 70500 to donate £5 or visit the website for other amounts / other ways to help.
 I’ll be sharing my #cfyelfie on my social media channels this afternoon and I’d love it if you could do the same!

 The Cystic Fibrosis Trust is a cause which is very much close to my heart as my lovely, sweet as a button boyfriend lives with it.
 Cystic fibrosis (or CF) is an inherited condition which is caused by a faulty gene that controls the movement of salt and water in and out of the cells.
 This means that mucus gathers in the lungs and digestive system causing a huge range of life-limiting symptoms.

 Although the CF Trust is campaigning for awareness and financing research into the condition, there is currently no cure.
-However, there are a number treatments that can manage it somewhat, including twice daily intensive physio sessions, a huge amount of daily medication and the intake of a large number of calories every day to maintain weight.
+However, there are a number treatments that can manage it somewhat, including multiple daily intensive physio sessions, a huge amount of daily medication and the intake of a large number of calories every day to maintain weight.